slamice/wri/hipsters/first-draft/ch08 - Renee walk home, prof punch.md

 "I don't carry them in my pocket anymore."

-"I guess that makes sense." she said, slightly backhanded with a chuckle.
+"I guess that makes sense, I gave them to you to carry." she said, slightly backhanded with a chuckle.

 "Have you tried," I spoke slowly, approaching the jab tenderly, "actually buying something with money you earned?"